-These programs happen throughout the year.
-They might be an individual activity or event or a series of events and activities all centered on woman-related or gender-related topics.
+Throughout the year we offer educational programs and events on women- or gender- related topics.
 Some of these special programs will be collaborations with the various units within GU-Q as well as the student clubs, organizations, and sports team.
-This has included R.A.D. self-defense training, Domestic Violence Awareness Campaign, and Breast Cancer awareness.
+In the past programs have included R.A.D. self-defense training classes, Domestic Violence Awareness Campaigns, and Breast Cancer awareness activities.

 Reading Circle Book Club

 During the year, based upon input from students, a book will be chosen that addresses women’s issues (e.g., friendships, domestic violence, gender equality, political oppression).
 The members of the group come together to discuss the topics that surface, both in general as well as in the context of their own lives.

 The women’s-only overnight retreat is an opportunity for the members to learn more about their strengths, develop supportive relationships, and plan for a future that meaningfully contributes to all spheres of their lives.
 We are grateful to the generous donation of the Biondi Copeland Family Fund and the Main Campus Women’s Center who has helped fund this program in the past.